 The trail went from dirt to river crossing to steep to talus, a tunnel in a patch of dense trees, then back to endless switchbacks across old granite bones—all large fragments of time, now steps to the cathedral we were about to enter.
 “You know it’s big when it never gets bigger,” Cheyne Lempe let out between elevated breaths.
 The Hulk, despite our progress, yes, still seemed so far away.
 We were approaching 9,000´ in the Hoover Wilderness, and the wildflowers were in full bloom, California sun piercing our skin with harsh intention.

-by Sara Aranda (photos by Cheyne Lempe)
+by Sara Aranda (photos by Cheyne Lempe) This piece is published in the new Climbing Zine Book, now available.

 Drew Smith led the way up the trail, his large blue backpack disappearing and reappearing about the talus slopes.
 I met him in Camp 4 a few weeks prior at Climber’s Coffee, next to the legendary Midnight Lightning boulder.
 Cheyne, our videographer, had sent a message stating Drew was on board to be the last missing link in our wedding party: climbing photography aid and wedding officiant.
 Drew was part of Yosemite’s search-and-rescue team, yet I had no idea what he looked like, so when I happened upon a few team members sipping coffee that Sunday morning, I asked if Drew Smith was around.
 Across the small crowd, Drew raised an arm, a huge smile beaming beneath a hefty mustache.